1bardesign/chitin/readme.md

 # Architecture

-Chitin is based on the Entity, Component, System ("ECS") architecture.
+Chitin is built on an Entity, Component, System ("ECS") architecture.

 Entities are the fundamental "object" of Chitin.
 They can be thought of as "bags" of components, ready to be filled.
-They provide an interface and storage structure for adding, removing, and managing components but do not perform logic on their own.
+They provide an interface and storage structure for adding, removing, and managing components - but do not perform logic on their own.

-Components are structures that perform some behaviour or store some data for an entity.
-They are generally pretty specialised or minimalist but can be as complicated as a tilemap renderer or rigid body.
+Components are structures that perform some behaviour for an entity.
+They are generally pretty specialised and minimalist but can be as complicated as a tilemap renderer or rigid body.
 Components can depend on one-another, but are meant to be largely composable.
 Entities will generally be made up of a handful of them or more.
 In particular, many of the built in components work together to provide "building blocks" that can be combined with minimal effort into many common types of "game object".

 Systems are where components "live" - each type of component has a corresponding type of system.
 They manage the actual creation and destruction of components, as well as updating and rendering components as needed.
-All systems live in a global registry set up before the project starts to run - custom systems and custom configurations of systems can be devised to best suit each project.
+All systems live in a global registry that is configured by the programmer - so custom systems and custom configurations of systems can be devised to best suit each project.

-There are some auxilliary structures available to help manage things in real-world projects - things like state management, object grouping and media loading helpers provide an alternative to ad-hoc per-project solutions, while remaining open to you doing it yourself if you want to.
+There are some auxilliary structures available to help manage things in real-world projects - things like state management, object grouping and media loading helpers provide a ready-made alternative to ad-hoc per-project solutions, while remaining open to you doing it yourself if you want to.

 # Frequently and Infrequently Asked Questions